Usage with React

 All components need access to the store so they can use the hooks to update atoms and subscribe to them.
 One option would be to pass it as a prop to every container component.
 However it gets tedious, as you have to wire store even through presentational components just because they happen to render a container deep in the component tree.

-to magically make the store available to all components in the application without passing it explicitly.
+The option we recommend is to use a special React component called <AtomRoot> to magically make the store available to all components in the application without passing it explicitly.
 You only need to use it once when you render the root component: